antonioscardace/Tina/README.md

 ```

 You're all set!
 I recommend conducting manual quality control on preprocessed images.<br/>
-Following this, you can work with the project using any [available notebook](/notebooks/).
+Following this, you can work on the project using any [available notebook](/notebooks/).